 Peer review is also not perfectly consistent.
 Different reviewers can have different viewpoints.
 Therefore, no scientific study is edited in exactly the same way.
 This is a downside to peer review that all scientists are aware of and we do our best to keep it in check.
 For example, a paper can be retracted, or taken out of a journal, if the error is bad enough.
 For less serious errors, scientists can also submit responses and corrections to papers, which are also peer reviewed.

 Sciworthy is technically not news or journalism.
 We don’t interview sources, we don’t look for a particular story.
+Our articles are not written in the “inverted pyramid” format.
 We simply translate technical papers into a language that non-experts in that field can understand so they can assess the results for themselves.
 We trust our readers to make up their own minds.

 Normally it’s tacky to be this honest about money, but we know people want to know this stuff.
 “Follow the money” is an important part of understanding source credibility.